- What is the Special Field Examination?

 The Proposal: Guidelines

-Footnotes play an important role in MF proposals because they add depth and nuance to your generalizations about the sources and scholarship.
+Footnotes play an important role in Special Field proposals because they add depth and nuance to your generalizations about the sources and scholarship.
 The extent to which footnotes are highly detailed or analytical varies according to the type of project, but keep in mind that some are necessary to help flesh out your proposal.

-If your topic is assessing visual evidence, please include both captions on each image and also a separate List of Illustrations.
+If your topic is assessing visual evidence, please include captions on each image and also a separate List of Illustrations.
 The List of Illustrations must identify the image and specify its precise source.
 For example:

 - Fig. 2: Easter Chants in St. Gall notation, British Library Add.
 MS 32247, f.
 30v, from Nicolas Bell, Music in Medieval Manuscripts (Toronto: University of Toronto Press, 2001), p.
 16.